< /> < />

 What are the causes of stretch marks?

 There are various reasons why stretch marks develop on your body.
-Skin tears and skin stretching is a normal part of life and happens because the body is changing.
+Skin tears and skin stretching are a normal part of life and happen because the body is changing.

 Let's run through some of the causes of stretch marks.